UTS SOUL Award

-The Award stage will continue to develop your skills in ethical leadership, project management, teamwork and articulating your personal brand, while you support the community by using your skills to step up to new and challenging volunteer roles.
-What you learn about social innovation and change you can apply in your community and career.
+The Award stage will continue to develop your skills in ethical leadership, project management, and teamwork, while you support the community by using your skills to step up to new and challenging volunteer roles.
+You’ll gain information about social innovation and change that you can apply in your community and career.

 Skill up, give back and make change with the SOUL Award.
 Sign up today!